 Juggle with your devices

 Live-tweeting is demanding when it comes to technical devices.
-I needed to juggle with my camera, iPhone, laptop and a traditional paper notepad with pen all days long.
+I needed to juggle with my camera, iPhone, laptop and a traditional paper notepad all days long.

 If you’re not a skilled typist (like I’m not), use a traditional notepad to jot down the notes.
 Especially, when tweeting from iPhone, it takes some time to compose the tweet on the small screen.
 While speed is super important, being able to capture longer notes or the bulk of tips that no one else can, gives you a great advantage for tweeting unique content.
 So don’t be embarrassed to go analog.

 This one is tough.
 You should think in advance what visual content you want to capture and how.
 What is the best spot for a shot that no one else would have?
-Is it a close-up on speakers or a general view on the entire room?
+Is it a close-up on speakers or a panoramic view of the entire room?
 Am I in the right angle to get that shot?
 Aren’t there any obstacles?